-Physical examination for Diverticulitis
+Physical examination for diverticulitis

 A physical exam, including checking for abdomen tenderness and a rectal exam.

 During an abdominal exam, your doctor will use their hands to feel for tenderness or swelling in your abdomen.
-They may also listen to your abdomen with a stethoscope to check for bowel sounds, which can help them identify any areas of inflammation or obstruction.
+They may also listen to your stomach with a stethoscope to check for bowel sounds, which can help them identify any areas of inflammation or obstruction.

 During a rectal exam, a gloved finger is introduced into the rectum to feel for any abnormalities, such as inflammation or tenderness in the colon or rectum.
 This can also help them check for any signs of bleeding or infection.